lynnlilu/lynnlilu.github.io/_pages/professional-activities.md

 * Journal
   * IEEE Transactions on Parallel and Distributed Systems
   * IEEE Transactions on Industrial Informatics
+  * ACM Transactions on Privacy and Security
+  * IEEE Transactions on Network and Service Management
   * Journal of Computer Security

 * International Conference